misterfitz/misterfitz/README.md

 ## Hi there 👋

+Currently working to get safe, fast, reliable instant payments available to all. 🇺🇸 💸

+Studying for an MBA and MSF at Boston College, maybe some other work over there on [GitLab](https://gitlab.com/fitzgeqk) 📓

+More about my past work [here](RESUME.md)
 <!--
 **misterfitz/misterfitz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.